 How to Make a Photo Booth:

-This is a little bit of a time commitment to make this cute party photo booth, but we LOVE how it turned out and the kids seemed to love it too!
+This is a little bit of a time commitment to make this cute party photo booth, but I LOVE how it turned out and the kids seemed to love it too!

 - Packing Tape